Airtable’s Howie Liu to join us at Disrupt 2020 – TechCrunch

 That said, the company faces several hurdles.
 Airtable is a product that can be used in many, many ways, from tracking sales goals to organizing product road maps to managing workflows.
 With this type of open-ended product, it can be difficult to educate the end-user on how to make the most of it, or how to use it to begin with.

 We’ll talk with Liu about how to build a very complex product in the most user-friendly way possible.
-We’ll also ask him about the state of enterprise software sales at a time when most large companies are freezing or decreasing spending, the future of no- and low-code software, and how he thinks about hyper-growth.
+We’ll also ask him about the state of enterprise software sales at a time when most large companies are freezing or decreasing spending, the future of no- and low-code software and how he thinks about hyper-growth.

 Disrupt is all virtual in 2020 and runs September 14 to September 18, and we have several Digital Pass options to be part of the action or to exhibit virtually, which you can check out here.

-Liu joins a stellar roster of speakers, including Roelof Botha, Cyan Banister, Charles Hudson, and Mike Cannon-Brookes, with more speakers to be announced soon!
+Liu joins a stellar roster of speakers, including Roelof Botha, Cyan Banister, Charles Hudson and Mike Cannon-Brookes, with more speakers to be announced soon!